Share this Post

 Instead, they offer a streamlined, no thrills cloud storage that will keep away any prying eyes.
 No knowledge encryption is a great way to gain users trust, and you can further secure your own account by using 2FA if you wish.

-They are GDPR compliant, and a have a bunch of other compliances under their belt which just goes to show that they are confident in their security and privacy policies.
+They passed the GDPR compliance checklist, and a have a bunch of other compliances under their belt which just goes to show that they are confident in their security and privacy policies.

 As far as HIPAA goes, they align their policies the same way the other providers do, but to be fully compliant, it requires some user responsibility.
 Click here to read more about HIPPA compliance on their website.